kristoff-it/zig-cuckoofilter/README.md

 - **The hash function can be decided by you, meaning that this library is hashing-function agnostic**.

-### It's written in Zig
+### It's written in Zig ([https://ziglang.org])
-Which means that the code is clear, free of C gotchas, and that you can link it from any C ABI compatible language.
+Which means that the code is clear, free of C gotchas, and that you can link to it from any C ABI compatible language.